volkovmikhail/volkovMikhail/README.md

-- 👋 Hi, I’m @volkovMikhail
+- 👋 Hi, I’m @volkovmikhail
-- 👀 I’m interested in Node.js
+- 👀 I’m interested mostly in javascript and some old minecraft java plugins/servers.
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently working as backend node.js engineer and in my free time im working on betaheads.net minecraft server.
-- 💞️ I’m looking to collaborate on Node.js
 - 📫 How to reach me volkov.work1@gmail.com